-Frank E. Wood Not previously a director Age: 59 Each member of the Board of Directors who is not a regular employee of the Company is paid an annual fee of \$13,500 and a fee of \$2,200 for each meeting attended.
-Each member of the Nominating Committee of the Board is paid an additional annual fee of \$5,000.
-Each member of the Audit Committee of the Board (other than its chairman) is paid an additional annual fee of \$5,000, and each member of the Compensation/Incentive Committee of the Board (other than its chairman) is paid an additional annual fee of \$3,500.
+Each member of the Board of Directors who is not an employee of the Company is paid an annual fee of \$15,000 and a fee of \$2,500 for each meeting attended.
+Each member of the Nominating Committee of the Board is paid an additional annual fee of \$7,000.
+Each member of the Audit Committee of the Board is paid an additional annual fee of \$10,000, and each member of the Compensation/Incentive Committee of the Board (other than its chairman) is paid an additional annual fee of \$3,500.
 A Committee member, other than Nominating Committee members who receive no meeting fees, is paid \$900 for each meeting of a Committee he attended unless the Committee met on the same day as the Board of Directors met, in which event, the Committee member is paid \$450 for his attendance at the Committee meeting.
 Each member of the Executive Committee who is not an employee of the Company is paid \$800 per meeting.